shenmishajing/lightning_template/docs/configs/argument_parsers/yaml_with_merge.md

 ```
 ## Yaml import ##

-Yaml support anchor and aliased feature, but it's not convenient sometimes, so, you can use `__import__` keyword to create the anchor first, and use them in the config file.
-Carefully, the `__import__` keyword is only supported at the top level of config file.
+Yaml supports anchor and alias features, but it's not convenient sometimes, especially when you want to alias a part of key-value pairs in a dict.
+Therefore, you can use the `__import__` keyword to create the anchor first and use it in the config file, while the context under the `__import__` will be ignored during the parsing.
+Carefully, the `__import__` keyword is only supported at the top level of the config file.

 For example (using yaml to present python dict).